KachiAlex/real-estate-marketplace/mobile-app/README.md

-﻿# Property Ark Mobile App
+﻿# PropertyArk Mobile App

-React Native mobile application for the Property Ark marketplace, built with Expo.
+React Native mobile application for the PropertyArk marketplace, built with Expo.

 ## Features